Polynomial log-volume growth in slow dynamics and the GK-dimensions of twisted homogeneous coordinate rings: Introduction

-As we fail to construct examples of $(X,f)$ such that $d^2 < \Plov(f) < \infty$ where $d = \dim X$, presumably, the upper bound in Corollary~\ref{cor-uniform} when $d \ge 4$ is still not optimal.
-Taking Theorems~\ref{main3} and \ref{main2} into account, it seems reasonable to ask the following questions.
+Theorem~\ref{thm51} also shows that the quadratic {\it order} of the upper bounds with respect to $d$ in~\eqref{ineq-dge4} is optimal.
+We will also compute $\Plov (X, f)$ for other examples including threefolds; see \S\ref{sec-MainTheorem2}.
+As we fail to construct examples of $f: X \cto$ such that $d^2 < \Plov(f) < \infty$ where $d = \dim X$, presumably the upper bound in~\eqref{ineq-dge4} when $d \ge 4$ is still not optimal.
+Taking Corollary~\ref{cor-d=3} and Theorem~\ref{thm51} into account, it seems reasonable to ask the following questions.